-During the summer, it’s easy to tire your dog out at the park or in your backyard.
-But as the grass turns brown and it gets too cold to bear, you and your dog might start feeling cooped up.
+In warmed weather, it’s easy to tire your dog out at the park or in your backyard.
+But as the grass turns brown, and it gets too cold to bear, you and your dog might start feeling cooped up.
 Bored dogs start to look for creative ways to entertain themselves – sometimes, by destroying things around the house.

 Satisfy your dog’s need for physical and mental stimulation by trying these fun indoor activities all winter long.

 Hide and seek is a great way to teach your dog to stay and come.
 If your dog is still learning these basic commands, you can have a friend hold the dog back while you find a hiding spot.
 Make a big deal when your dog finds you – throw treats in the air and say, “Yay, you found me!”
 Hide and seek makes recall fun.
 You don’t need a lot of space to play.
 You can hide under blankets and behind doors to quickly get out of your dog’s line of sight.
 They’ll love finding you again and again.